corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/minor-version-node-upgrade.md

 ## Notes

 {{< warning >}}
 You must align the multi-RPC client version with the node version.
-Both must be running the same version of Corda: Enterprise Edition .
+Both must be running the same version of Corda Enterprise.
 See [Querying flow data](node/operating/querying-flow-data.md) for more information.
 {{< /warning >}}